marysia-tanska/marysia-tanska/README.md

 📍London<br>
 🏫 UAL Creative Computing Institute (@ual-cci), formerly Tylko (@tylkocom)<br><br>

-🎨👾 Currently developing a PhD project at the intersection of Accessibility, Digital Making, and Human-Computer Interaction<br><br>
+🎨👾 My research explores the relationship between digital making, well-being, and accessibility, and is informed by my own experience<br><br>

 🤖 Nerdy about all things geometry, parametric design, crafts, and digital fabrication<br>
 💙 Passionate about small-scale and community projects